-Oven TCO removal:
+To remove the Oven TCO:

 - 1. Remove the 3 Phillips-head screws from the Air Tunnel Outlet.
 (See Air Tunnel Outlet.)

 - 2. Turn the Air Tunnel Outlet over.

 - 3. Disconnect wiring to the Oven TCO.

-- 4. Remove the Phillips-head screw that attaches the TCO to the metal plate.

-- 5. Slide the TCO out from the tab.
+4. Remove the Phillips-head screw attaching the TCO to the metal plate and slide the TCO out from the tab.